NicolasLucio/Unity-FlappyBird-GameStudy/README.md

 # Additional Settings

-Is necessary to chance the screen size of the "Game" menu in Unity, to 1920x1080.
+Is recommended to chance the screen size of the "Game" menu in Unity, to 1920x1080.

 ![Screenshot](git-flappybird-02.png)